Insight into the true sources of holiday stress for women, and how to make it through the holiday season happier and healthier.

 Think of your hormonal balance like a teeter-totter: on one side are the demands you make on yourself, on the other are the support mechanisms you have in place.
 The stress of the holidays is like throwing a 100-pound weight on the demand side.

-If you’re not yet familiar with the ways in which your body responds to hormonal imbalance, I encourage you to read about the symptoms of hormonal imbalance, then take our on-line hormonal health assessment to evaluate your own symptoms.
+If you’re not yet familiar with the ways in which your body responds to hormonal imbalance, I encourage you to read my articles on hormonal health.
 You’ll see that when your hormones are out of balance, the effects are pervasive.
 Fortunately there is a lot you can do to restore hormonal balance, even during times of holiday stress.
 The first step is to identify the relevant factors that are affecting your own hormonal balance.

 Sources of holiday stress — the demand side

 In addition to emotional factors, some of the common external sources of stress that affect our hormones during the holidays are:

 - Poor nutrition: Holiday parties, office noshing, cookie-swaps, and gifts of sugary treats all contribute to a big spike in simple carbohydrate intake.
 This can throw our metabolism out of kilter and lead to intense mood swings, digestive upset, weight gain, and increased insulin insensitivity.
 Many women accumulate most of their adult weight gain during the holidays — a few pounds each year that they never lose.

 - Lack of sleep: We throw ourselves into a vicious cycle of staying up late, boosting daytime energy with caffeine and carbs, feeling better and taking on more, then staying up late again.
 But the resulting lack of sleep has big health consequences!